Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 #### Test 1: Cancel Position 2 (A stays in position 1)
 - [X] Admin cancels Position 2 (User B)
-- [BROKEN: No notification received] User B receives cancellation notification ✓
+- [FIXED: No notification received] User B receives cancellation notification ✓
 - [X] User A should **NOT** receive "you're in position 1" notification (already there)
-- [BROKEN: No notification received about the moving to pos N because a measurement ahead of them was cancelled.]
+- [FIXED: No notification received about the moving to pos N because a measurement ahead of them was cancelled.]
 User C receives "you moved to position 2" notification ✓

 #### Test 2: Cancel Position 1 (New person becomes #1)
 - [X] Admin cancels Position 1 (User A)